myuusubi/SteamDew/README.md

 stability.
 However, this is not a high priority for me, as I do not have a copy of the game on GoG.
 That said, I would love to work with ConcernedApe to improve multiplayer stability if given the opportunity!

+#### LZ4 Compression

+SteamDew uses pre-built LZ4 binaries from the Lightweight Java Game Library for compressing large messages.
+This reduces the overall bandwidth requirements for the game, and fixes some multiplayer issues that occur once the save files grow larger.

 #### Drop-in Replacements